Year 1 Baby Costs: It's More Than You Think

 Hospital and Doctor Visits

 About seven preventive visits with a physician happen in the first year of life to ensure healthy growth, vaccinations and more.
-An insurance provider typically covers these visits if you have a traditional health plan, without meeting your deductible first.
+An insurance provider typically covers these visits if you have an ACA-compliant health plan, without meeting your deductible first.

-But other visits will require meeting the deductible first and paying coinsurance or copays (around an average of $26 for a doctor's visit).
+But other visits will require first meeting the deductible out-of-pocket, and paying coinsurance or copays (around an average of $26 for a doctor's visit).
 These include:

-Your out-of-pocket costs for covered care are limited to $18,900 for a family plan in 2024, but that's a significant amount to meet.
-The costs may be far greater if an emergency strikes when you have no insurance at all.
+Your out-of-pocket costs for a Marketplace plan are limited to $21,200 for a family plan in 2026, but that's a significant amount to meet.
+And yet the costs may be far greater if an emergency strikes and you have no insurance at all.

-If your family needs insurance, research options including Medicaid (Apple Health) and health savings through the Marketplace.
+If your family needs insurance, research options including Medicaid (Apple Health in Washington State) and remaining enhanced tax credits still available through the Marketplace.

 Baby Health and Hygiene